-The APA documentation system requires the use of in-text citations in the body of a paper; each of these citations (except for personal interviews) should connect to the first word of a reference page entry at the end of the paper.
-The three elements that often are included in the body of a paper are described in this section, followed by examples of parenthetical citations, a listing of helpful websites, information about reference pages, and an example of a reference page with entries that connect to the in-text citations on pages one to three of this handout.
+The APA documentation system requires the use of in-text citations in the body of a paper; each of these citations must connect to the first word of a Reference page entry at the end of the paper.
+The three elements that often are included in the body of a paper are described here, followed by examples of parenthetical citations, a listing of helpful websites, information about Reference pages, and an example of a Reference page with entries that connect to the in-text citations on pages 1-3 of this handout.

 - 1. A lead-in phrase lets the reader of a paper know that the upcoming ideas or words were first expressed by someone other than the writer of the paper.
 A lead-in phrase can show agreement, disagreement, or some other logical method of moving smoothly between two different authors' ideas.
 Past tense or present perfect tense verbs should be used in the APA system when signaling another author's research. - 2.
 A quotation, a paraphrase, or a summary states the ideas or words that have been borrowed. - 3.
-An in-text parenthetical citation "cites" a single author's or multiple authors' last names, the publication date, and the page number(s).
-If the lead-in phrase already states the source's name(s) and the date, the parenthetical citation that follows the quote, paraphrase, or summary only needs to include the page number(s).
-When citing from a website, if no page number is available, then you can use different information (such as a paragraph number) to let your readers know which section of the source you're referencing.
+An in-text parenthetical citation "cites" the original author's last name, the publication date, and the page number(s).
+If the lead-in phrase already states the source's name and the date, the parenthetical citation that follows the quote, paraphrase, or summary only needs to include the page number(s).